Fast Track Cardiff &Vale is working with partners in Cardiff and across Wales to bring the Fast Track Cities initiative to the Welsh capital.

 Check our Research and Evaluation Strategy to find out more about our three areas of work on DATA, TESTING, and STIGMA.

-Fast Track Cardiff & Vale currently receives unrestricted funding from Gilead Sciences Inc.
+Fast Track Cardiff & Vale currently receives unrestricted funding from ViiV Healthcare and Gilead Sciences.

 In November 2020 we published the results of our Getting to Zero Survey.
 You can read the full report here.